marcelduin/Micrio.Blogpost.wasm-v3/README.md

 ### 6.2.3.
 360&deg; images
 For the 360&deg; images, this proved to be a larger challenge.
-Where three.js has added a super awesome higher level API where I was using `THREE.SphereBufferGeometry` to create the individual tiles inside the 360&deg; sphere, resulting in all geometry and texture mapping being taken care of, now I had to go back to middle school and refamiliarize myself with all `sin`, `cos` and `tan` math knowledge.
+Where three.js has added a super awesome higher level API where I was using `THREE.SphereBufferGeometry` to create the individual tiles inside the 360&deg; sphere, resulting in all geometry and texture mapping being taken care of, now I had to go back to middle school and refamiliarize myself with all `sin`, `cos` and `tan` math knowledge to manually do all the work that three.js had been doing for me before.

 I really, really wish I paid better attention in school then.